-- (a) The Commission shall administer and enforce the provisions of this Article. - (b) The Commission shall have the power to adopt, amend, or repeal rules necessary to conduct its business, carry out its duties, and administer this Article. - (c) The Commission shall appoint and maintain advisory committees to fulfill the daily regulation of healing arts professions. - (d) When directed by an advisory committee to do so, the Commission shall issue a North Carolina Healing Arts License to practice the healing art governed by the advisory committee directing the issuance of the North Carolina Healing Arts License. - (e) When directed by an advisory committee to do so, the Commission shall deny, suspend, or revoke North Carolina Healing Arts Licenses; order probation; issue reprimands; or conduct any disciplinary actions authorized by this Article. - (f) The Commission may authorize expenditures deemed necessary to carry out the provisions of this Article from fees paid to the Commission pursuant to this Article. - (g) The Commission shall remit to advisory committees funds sufficient for those advisory committees to carry out their duties. - (h) The Commission shall conduct any administrative hearings necessary for the administration of this Article, including disciplinary hearings to enforce the provisions of this Article. - (i) The Commission shall establish fees as necessary for the administration of this Article.
+- (1) Administer and enforce the provisions of this Article. - (2) Adopt, amend, or repeal rules necessary to conduct its business, carry out its duties, and administer this Article. - (3) Appoint and maintain advisory committees to fulfill the daily regulation of healing arts professions. - (4) Issue, renew, deny, suspend, or revoke Healing Arts Licenses, order probation, issue reprimands, and conduct any disciplinary actions authorized by this Article. - (5) Authorize expenditures deemed necessary to carry out the provisions of this Article from fees paid to the Commission pursuant to this Article. - (6) Remit to advisory committees funds sufficient for those advisory committees to carry out their duties. - (7) Conduct any administrative hearings necessary for the administration of this Article, including disciplinary hearings to enforce the provisions of this Article. - (8) Establish fees as necessary for the administration of this Article.

-"§ 90-730.5.
+"§ 90-750.5.
 Expenses and fees.

-(a) All fees shall be payable to and deposited in the name of the Commission in financial institutions designated by the Commission as official depositories.
-These fees shall be used to carry out the purposes of this Article.
+- (a) All fees shall be payable to and deposited in the name of the Commission in financial institutions designated by the Commission as official depositories.
+These fees shall be used to carry out the purposes of this Article. - (b) All salaries, compensation, and expenses incurred or allowed to carry out the purposes of this Article shall be paid by the Commission exclusively out of the fees received by the